Leapfrog development: Leapfrog development in Phoenix, Arizona

 There are plenty of leapfrog developments outside of the urban center of Phoenix, Arizona, making it an excellent subject to examine the effects of such developments.
 Additionally, western cities are typically less built-up and enclosed versus northeastern and midwestern cities, making leapfrog developments and their effects more noticeable.
 Starting in the 1940s, developers in Arizona began to develop communities a considerable distance away from Phoenix as the land prices were very low.
 These communities are categorized as leapfrog developments as a substantial amount of land was “skipped” over.

 Common issues in Phoenix

-Phoenix’s earlier planned communities provided amenities, but that did not prevent problems from arising later.
+Phoenix's earlier planned communities provided amenities, but that did not prevent problems from arising later.
 For instance, developers planned on bringing businesses, jobs, libraries, and other amenities to these communities but could not meet the growing demand.
 Due to the limited employment opportunities within these communities, people living in these developments had to commute, which created concerns about an increase in pollution.
-Additionally, it was found to be expensive to extent gas, sewage, and water lines from the city and its neighboring areas to the new distant communities.
+Additionally, it was found to be expensive to extend gas, sewage, and water lines from the city and its neighboring areas to the new distant communities.